 If you wish to submit a work that you created from scratch, please do!
 We only suggest you keep in mind that giving the player of an interactive story a good basic experience is hard, a software design problem at least as difficult as – and, in many circumstances, entirely separate from – the creative challenge of communicating an engaging story.
 Using an existing IF tool allows authors to worry less about the technology and focus more on the fiction.

 It’s true that the IFComp has a deadline for entry, but do not confuse this deadline with an impassable point of make-or-break failure.
-If October approaches and your project feels like it still has miles to go, consider aiming for a later competition instead – the Spring Thing, perhaps, or even the following year’s IFComp.
+If the deadline for submission approaches (this year it's September 28) and your project feels like it still has miles to go, consider aiming for a later competition instead – the Spring Thing, perhaps, or even the following year’s IFComp.

 Not finishing your project when you first meant to, and watching the year’s parade of comp games march past without yours among them, can feel disappointing.
 However, the satisfaction of seeing that same project finally completed more than makes up for it.

 Resist the temptation to either submit an entry you know is unready, or abandon it as a failure simply because the year’s deadline passed.
 Take the time you need to finish your work before submission, even if it means holding it for the next go-round.
 You’ll feel prouder for it, and the judges will appreciate the better game, too.